Skip to main content Skip to footer

 Email Allan Wilson

-Dana Kreil was first elected to Lacombe County Council in 2010, as Division 7 Councillor.
+Dana Kreil was first elected to Lacombe County Council in 2010 to represent Division 7.
 Growing up in Eckville, Dana moved into the County in 1982 after marrying her husband, Edward.
-Over the years, Dana and Edward raised two girls, tried their hand at farming for eight years, co-owned Eckville Machining and Welding for 18 years, and were active volunteers in the community.
-Recently, Dana received a certificate of appreciation from MP Blaine Calkins in recognition of her volunteer services.
+Together, they raised two daughters, farmed for eight years, and co-owned Eckville Machining and Welding for 18 years—all while remaining active community volunteers.
+Dana’s long-standing commitment to service was recognized when she received a Certificate of Appreciation from MP Blaine Calkins for her volunteer contributions.

-Before running for County Council, Dana sat on the County's Subdivision and Development Appeals Board for 12 years.
-Since joining Council, Dana has been involved with the Medicine River Crime Watch Society, the Red Deer Regional Restorative Justice Committee, the Eckville Library Board, the Parkland Regional Library Board and the Sylvan Lake Regional Wastewater Commission, and Medicine River Watershed Society Board.
-These organizations play into Dana's focus on crime prevention and awareness, economic development in Lacombe County, and supporting agriculture through promotion and education.
+Before being elected to Council, Dana served 12 years on the County’s Subdivision and Development Appeal Board.
+Since joining Council, she has continued to give her time and leadership to numerous community organizations, including the Medicine River Crime Watch Society, Red Deer Regional Restorative Justice Committee, Eckville Library Board, Parkland Regional Library Board, Sylvan Lake Regional Wastewater Commission, and the Medicine River Watershed Society Board.

 403.746.3607